SeanWong24/json-expr/README.md

 ### Special Functions

+- Use `cond` function to define logic branches.
 - Use `def` function to define a custom function, inside the defined function body, `arg` function is provided, which takes a number as argument and returns the arguments passed into the defined function.
 - Use `$` function to define a sequence of expressions, which evaluates its arguments one by one and return the last evaluated value.
-- Use `@` function to run another JSON Exp file, which is useful to load custom functions in another file.
+- Use `@` function to run another JSON file, which is useful to load custom functions in another file.

 ## Usage (with Deno)